- Prospective Students

 The USC Marshall School of Business does not conduct interviews for MBA.PM applicants.

-The USC Marshall MBA.PM Program began accepting applications on a rolling basis beginning October 1, 2013.
-Decisions are released on a monthly basis until the end of July 2014.
+The USC Marshall MBA.PM Program began accepting applications beginning October 1, 2013.
+Decisions are released during the 1st week of each month, beginning December 1, 2013.

-Candidates are encouraged to apply early as the USC Marshall MBA.PM is a competitive and selective program.
+*Candidates are encouraged to apply early as the USC Marshall EMBA is a competitive and selective program.
 Applications submitted after the submission period may be considered, space permitting.

 All decisions are posted on your online application.
 Please check your online application for updates and please expect a decision to be posted about 4-6 weeks after submission of a COMPLETED online application.
 Please remember to upload your unofficial test scores and transcripts with your online application and mail your OFFICIAL documents to USC.
 The Admissions Committee reserves the right to render a decision based on any materials submitted by the application deadline.